learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 - `Order property customer`
   - Returns the customer object for that order
   - Must be of type `Customer`
-  - `raise Exception` if setter fails
 - `Order property coffee`
   - Returns the coffee object for that order
   - Must be of type `Coffee`
-  - `raise Exception` if setter fails

 #### Coffee